Can a few simple modifications to a Facebook social action drastically improve the number of supporters driven to take action?

 Here’s a great example of how one organization improved the performance of their Facebook social actions by 300%!

-What is Social Engagement?
+What are Social Actions and Social Engagement?

 First, let’s talk briefly about how we track social engagement on a Facebook page.
 Engagement is the foundation we build success on, so understanding it is key.